• Skip to main content

 McInnis Canyon National Conservation Area, Western Colorado.
 Photo by: BLM

-McInnis Canyons National Conservation Area is surrounded by high desert canyon country.
+McInnis Canyons National Conservation Area is surrounded by a high desert canyon country.
 It’s located on Colorado’s Western Slope near Grand Junction and extends west into eastern Utah.
 The BLM (Bureau of Land Management) maintains the 123,430-acre park.

 The Old Spanish Trail runs through the National Conservation Area.
-This trail was once referred to as the “longest, crookedest, most arduous mule route in the history of America”.
+This trail was once referred to as the

 There are more than 75,000 acres of the Black Ridge Canyons, a national wilderness area within the park, which houses the 2nd largest concentration of natural arches in North America.
 Fossils have been discovered and have pictographs and petroglyphs.